p-argento/uni/DSD/DSD Notes.md

 	1. WRONG, not useful
 2. "total revenue, by customer, by product"
 	1. useful
+	2. observe that
+		1. "total" is the metric (aggregated)
+		2. "revenue" is the measure
+		3. "by customer, by product" are the dimensions
 3. report
 	1. useful, but more difficult